abhishekkumar2718/abhishekkumar2718.github.io/about.md

 {% include image.html filename="hero_for_fun.png" alt="A guy who is hero for fun" caption="Remember, read from right to left" %}

-**Here's the extended backstory**
+### Extended Backstory

+<div class="divider"></div>

 By the end of first year, I felt my life was getting too one-dimensional.
 I would spend all my time locked up in my room, working on some project.
-For an idea about howbad my situation was, I had skipped most of the cultural fest working on something I don't even remember now.
+For an idea about how bad my situation was, I had skipped most of the cultural fest working on something I don't even remember now.

 My friends would ask, _"What did you do over the weekend?"_.
 I would never have an interesting answer.
 I could feel them regretting even asking, for they knew answer.